Lunaversitay/WHMCS-Discord-Webhook/README.md

 Pretty much anything ticket related on here: https://developers.whmcs.com/hooks-reference/ticket/ (Some isn't included cause lack of info or I just haven't done it yet)

+Thanks to Crident and @TrixterTheTux for testing this (I don't have WHMCS myself so that's y u see 2000 commits)